 Remember, any sharp corners can be a hazard and will feel bulky in your bathroom.
 The idea is to create as much floor space as possible, without sacrificing functionality.
 Accessible bathrooms are important for not only people with disabilities, but also for ensuring that your bathroom is “future proof” if you wish to grow old in it.
 Reducing items like sharp corners will also make the bathroom much safer for children if there may be children in the house.

 How can I make my small bathroom design luxurious?

-Just because you have a small bathroom it doesn’t mean it can’t be luxurious!
-At WA Assett we have experience in creating award winning, spacious, small bathroom designs.
+Just because you have a small bathroom doesn’t mean that it can’t be luxurious!
+At WA Assett, we have experience in creating award-winning, spacious, small bathroom designs.
 Modern, quality amenities will stand the test of time, and make your bathroom feel more sophisticated.

 Remove any clutter and consider upgrading with luxury items such as a skylight, heated floors, heat lamps, and heated towel rails.
 Avoid bright colours and stick to one consistent theme.
 This theme will depend on the interior of the rest of your home, for example it could be contemporary, rustic, or traditional.

 Slim chrome fittings and a square, rain style shower head will make your bathroom feel like a personal oasis.
 It is the little touches that make your bathroom feel luxurious, regardless of size.